The Valley (stadium): The Covered End

-The North Stand upper tier was built as an extension of the 'covered end', and is still called by this name.
-It was built during the 2001-02 season as part of the developments to bring the Valley's capacity to 26,500 after promotion to the Premier League in 2000.
-The North Stand houses the most vocal supporters in the ground in particular the upper tier alongside a drum, along with restaurants and executive suites.
+The North Stand upper tier was built as an extension of the 'Covered End', and is still called by this name.
+It was built during the 2001-02 season as part of the developments to bring The Valley's capacity to 26,500 after promotion to the Premier League in 2000.
+The North Stand houses the most vocal supporters in the ground, particularly in the upper tier, and a drummer.
+There are also restaurants and executive suites inside the stand.

-A safe standing area was installed in the Covered End Upper ahead of Charlton's 2024–25 season, it has a capacity of 1,064.
-They are in the back eight rows.
+A safe standing area was installed in the Covered End Upper ahead of Charlton's 2024–25 season.
+It is in the back eight rows and has a capacity of 1,064.
 The club has also received provisional permission to install a safe standing area in the Covered End Lower.